-Depending on your package of choice, the prices of the subscription may significantly vary.
+Depending on your package of choice, the prices of the subscription may vary significantly.
 Nevertheless, note that the company is not transparent with its pricing, and you literally can’t find any info about the costs on the official Life Alert website.

 Moreover, you can’t place an order directly through the brand’s website.
-Instead, you have to give them a call and request a Life Alert brochure.
+Instead, you have to give the company a call and request a Life Alert brochure.
 If you want to make a purchase, you have to talk to a salesperson.

 A major drawback is the three-year long-term contract users are expected to sign.
-While they don’t charge shipping fees on their equipment and they offer a no-charge warranty, their systems come with a one-time activation fee of $96 for the in-home systems, while the mobile solution requires an up-front payment of around $200.
+While the company doesn’t charge shipping fees on its equipment and it offers a no-charge warranty, the Life Alert systems come with a one-time activation fee of $96 for the in-home systems, while the mobile solution requires an up-front payment of around $200.

 Life Alert Call Center Review

 Even though the company doesn’t stand out in much of our criteria, the call center is a plus.
-They run their own UL and CSAA 5-Diamond certified monitoring center, available 24/7, not only for medical emergencies but in case of a home intrusion as well.
+Life Alert runs its own UL and CSAA 5-Diamond certified monitoring center, available 24/7, not only for medical emergencies but in case of a home intrusion as well.

 The call center has been operating for 30 years now.
-Their policy to maintain a strong staff-to-customer ratio ensures quick and personalized responses.
-In our testing, their response time was around 40 seconds on average, sometimes less, sometimes more, but always under one minute.
-On a negative note, their language support is limited to English only.
+The Life Alert policy to maintain a strong staff-to-customer ratio ensures quick and personalized responses.
+In our testing for this Life Alert review, the response time was around 40 seconds on average, sometimes less, sometimes more, but always under one minute.
+On a negative note, the language support is limited to English only.

 Life Alert is the most famous supplier of medical alert systems.
-They claim to have averted more than 45,000 bad outcomes in 2017 alone.
-Moreover, although not the fastest, their call center shows some average response times.
-Their staff will stay on the line until your emergency has been sorted out, regardless if it is a medical emergency call or a home intrusion.
+The company claims to have averted more than 45,000 bad outcomes in 2017 alone.
+Moreover, although not the fastest, the Life Alert call center shows some average response times.
+Its staff will stay on the line until your emergency has been sorted out, regardless if it is a medical emergency call or a home intrusion.

 There is no equipment fee, and the equipment is easy to operate.
 The wearable pendant is 100% waterproof and offers an 800-foot range.
 Also, users get a lifetime warranty on the gear, free of charge.

 Life Alert prices are not exactly competitive.
-Even though their systems lack some features other products of the kind offer, they are still pricier as compared to other companies.
-They offer one month for free if customers opt for an annual payment, but there are no discounts when it comes to a month-to-month payment.
+Even though its systems lack some features other products of the kind offer, they are still pricier compared to other companies.
+The company offers one month for free if customers opt for an annual payment, but there are no discounts when it comes to a month-to-month payment.

-Even more, you can’t find any information about the prices on their website.
-Instead, if you are interested in buying a device from this brand, you have to give them a call.
-They sell their products exclusively through their sales department, and not online.
+Even more, you can’t find any information about the prices on the Life Alert website.
+Instead, if you are interested in buying a device from this brand, you have to give it a call.
+Life Alert sells its products exclusively through its sales department and not online.

 That being said, if you haven’t contacted the company’s sales representatives, don’t go by any other Life Alert cost; Walmart, Amazon, and any other online stores are not the official vendors.